raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 Backbone.history.start({ pushState: false });
 is used to work properly with forward/back buttons
+pushState: true will only work with modern browsers( fails for some mobile browsers as well)

 ### <a name="todo">TODO</a>

-* Make an Addy Osmani TodoMVC application out of it.
+* Make an Addy Osmani TodoMVC application out of it. -> ongoing
 * Implement good back button functionality e.g. for dialog
-* add subview support with jQuery Mobile and backbone
+* add subview support with jQuery Mobile and backbone -> partly
 * Extend documentation
 * Write a chapter in Addy Osmani Backbone fundamentals about this project
-* Introduce handlebars task like described here : https://github.com/cowboy/grunt/issues/225
-* Cleanup require.js dependency management and add view examples.
 * Add tests ( jasmine + sinon.js + + phantom.js ? + continous integration  with jstestdriver and jenkins)
 * Make a mobile + desktop app out of it, using common coed